 2. No Quotas, Commissions, or Sales Targets

-Fiduciary advisors do not have to sell a certain amount of products just to earn their own income.
+When an advisor is a fiduciary, he or she does not have to sell a certain amount of products to earn their own income.
 We pretty much never recommend annuities of any sort, for example, because they are almost never in the best interests of our clients.

 It’s a simple decision.
 And we have no conflict of interest that can lure us into thinking otherwise.
 A bad deal is a bad deal.